Let the Light Shine In

 "Meeting you was fate, becoming your friend was a choice, falling in love with you was beyond my control." —Unknown

 James Sirius Potter had an exciting life.
 It couldn't be more exciting—he was the son of Harry Potter and Ginny Weasley, two heroes of the war.
 His family was really a family of heroes.

-It wasn't the worst subject the eldest Potter son could pursue—there was, of course, Divination and Ancient Runes.
-Divination was bad for the obvious, family-history-related problems.
-Ancient Runes was awful because James was smart, but not that willing to spend every scrap of free time doing homework.
+It wasn't the worst subject the eldest Potter son could've pursued—there was, of course, Divination and Ancient Runes.
+Divination would be bad for the obvious, family-history-related problems.
+Ancient Runes would be awful because James was smart but not that willing to spend every scrap of free time doing homework.
 But Muggle Studies wasn't any better.
 He was a wizard, for crying out loud!
 Why should he have to learn about Muggle things?
-If he wanted to learn that, then he'd just ask his dad, or Aunt Hermione.
+If he wanted to learn that, then he'd just ask his dad or Aunt Hermione.
 James had the same view of the subject as Uncle Ron: Muggles could be interesting, but there wasn't any use in studying them if one remained in the Wizarding world.

 Professor Justin Finch–Fletchley tended to laugh at James' grumblings.
 "You've been in my class for three years now," he would say.
 "If you really hated the subject, you would've dropped it right away."